1985wasagoodyear/CertificatePinningSample/README.md

 The purpose of SSL Pinning is to avoid a [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attack, by validating the end-server you are communicating with, then allowing secure, encrypted communications with that server.

-The details for HTTPS, SSL, handshaking, etc will not be discussed in this document.
+The following details will _not_ be discussed in this document:

+1. HTTPS
+2. SSL
+3. changing/receiving Certificates
+4. safe-storage of bundle/downloaded Certificates
+5. handshaking
+6. Simulating a man-in-the-middle attack
+7. Mobile Security

 Two options exist for SSL Pinning.